LATEST NEWS - as at 13 September 2021

 COVID 19 Vaccination Information - as at 2 JUNE 2021

-Working with Wolverhampton Total Health (Primary Care Network) vaccinating high risk groups has now commenced.
+Working with Wolverhampton Total Health (Primary Care Network) vaccinating high risk groups commenced.

-Information will be sent to patients by MJOG (text service with a recorded message).
+Information has been sent to patients by MJOG (text service with a recorded message).

 If you are not within this particular risk group you will be contacted in due course in accordance with your risk group priority.